steven-halla/casino_hell/README.md

-player room - this is  where player goes after staying at inn all items not equipped after rest go in treasure chest controller support maybe allow 1 extra item slot for player for having high spirit?
+player room - this is  where player goes after staying at inn all items not equipped after rest go in treasure chest controller support

-dice fighter- 3 v 3 match
-warrior: 10 hp  3 DD 0 spell cards 2 def dice
-priest:  12 HP  2 DD 2 spell cards 3 def dice
-wizard:  8 HP   1 DD 4 spell cards 1 def dice
-roll to see which hero you target dice fighter you cannot quit this match its all or nothing

 player does triple roll
 enemy does triple roll